You know what you want, you have the resources in place, and it’s time for action.

 Before application is submitted

-- Put vehicle(s) on the road before application is processed (see details below)
+- Put vehicle(s) on the road in the fastest manner possible

 - Fill and submit CVOR application